 As an extension activity, students could find reflex and straight angles.

-A whole-class game to consolidate students’ understanding of complementary and supplementary angles.
+Use this whole-class game to consolidate students’ understanding of complementary and supplementary angles.

 The student that has the sentence ‘I am the starter’ begins the game by standing up and reading their card.